-Trend to Try This Fall: The Tiara
+Trend to Try: The Tiara

 For her surprise wedding this summer, Princess Beatrice opted to wear the Fringe Tiara, which was originally owned by Queen Mary and features 47 diamond bars divided by metal spikes.
 It was the same tiara that Queen Elizabeth wore to her own 1947 wedding, and Beatrice’s Aung, Princess Anne, also wore it when she married Mark Phillips in 1973.
-The Fringe Tiara was absolutely charming when paired with a simple ivory peau de soie taffeta wedding dress immortalized in a famous portrait of her grandmother, the Queen.
+The Fringe Tiara was charming when paired with a simple ivory peau de soie taffeta wedding dress immortalized in a famous portrait of her grandmother, the Queen.

 Queen Rania of Jordan perfects the tiara trend time and time again with her legendary trendsetting style.
 One of the repeat pieces she is most known for is her delicate Boucheron Bracelet Tiara embellished with three drop diamonds (tiaras don’t always have to be over the top).